pyodide/pyodide/docs/usage/type-conversions.md

 (type-translations_using-py-obj-from-js)=

-### Importing Python objects into Javascript
+### Importing Python objects into JavaScript

-A Python object in the `__main__` global scope can imported into Javascript using the {any}`pyodide.globals.get <PyProxy.get>` method.
-Given the name of the Python object to import, it returns the object translated to Javascript.
+A Python object in the `__main__` global scope can imported into JavaScript using the {any}`pyodide.globals.get <PyProxy.get>` method.
+Given the name of the Python object to import, it returns the object translated to JavaScript.

 ```js
 let sys = pyodide.globals.get("sys");